How to Hear Better in Noisy Restaurants: My 2026 Strategy

 The Clatter of Forks and the Wall of Sound

 Last Friday, my wife and I went to that little Italian place on Main Street.
-You know the kind—high ceilings, tile floors, and enough ambient noise to make a school assembly sound like a library.
+You know the kind—high ceilings, tile floors, and enough ambient noise to make a middle school assembly sound like a library.
 A year ago, I would have spent the entire dinner sitting there like a statue, nodding my head every few seconds and praying nobody asked me a direct question.
 It’s a lonely feeling, being at a table full of people you love and feeling like you’re watching them through a thick sheet of plexiglass.

 1. The "Back to the Wall" Seating Strategy